 As part of the PPP, the government directly pays the lender for processing PPP loan applications.
 Therefore, any fees charged by the lender to the borrower are fraudulent.
 If a legitimate PPP borrower has a portion of their loan held by the bank for “fees,” then the bank is likely committing fraud.

-In a series of class action lawsuits, Bank of America, JPMorgan Chase, U.S. Bank, and Wells Fargo have been accused of prioritizing larger loan amounts over others in order to get the higher processing fees paid by the government.
-This created a problem because the Small Business Administration (SBA) dictates that loans are to be dispersed on a first-come, first-served basis.
+In a series of class action lawsuits, Bank of America, JPMorgan Chase, U.S. Bank, and Wells Fargo have been accused of prioritizing larger loan amounts over others in order to get higher processing fees paid by the government.
+This behavior was allegedly unlawful because the Small Business Administration (SBA) dictates that loans are to be dispersed on a first-come, first-served basis.
 Since the government pays processing fees to PPP lenders, this type of misconduct could also lead to liability under the False Claims Act (FCA).

 The SBA requires lenders to do their due diligence and obtain certain pieces of information from PPP borrowers, such as monthly payroll costs.
 Banks should follow the guidelines of the SBA to determine the eligibility of a small business for PPP loans.